KenPrz/ardnt/README.md

 # Microblog Docker Setup

-This README provides instructions for setting up and running the microblog app using Docker.
+This README provides instructions for setting up and running the Microblog application using Docker.

 ## Getting Started